krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     strong crypto.
 Users in affected environments should set this tag to true until their infrastructure adopts stronger ciphers.

-**ap_req_checksum_type**
-    An integer which specifies the type of AP-REQ checksum to use in authenticators.
-This variable should be unset so the appropriate checksum for the encryption key in use will be used.
-This can be set if backward compatibility requires a specific checksum type.
-    See the **kdc_req_checksum_type** configuration option for the possible values and their meanings.

 **canonicalize**
     If this flag is set to true, initial ticket requests to the KDC will request canonicalization of the client principal name, and